 "(c) Provision of Additional Support.-To carry out a pilot program under this section, the Secretary may provide to the Academy-

-"(1) assistance in course development, instruction, and other support activities; "(2) commissioned, warrant, and petty officers of
+'(1) assistance in course development, instruction. and other support activities;

-"(2) commissioned, warrant, and petty officers of the Coast Guard to serve as administrators and instructors; and
+'(2) commissioned, warrant, and petty officers of the Coast Guard to serve as administrators and instructors: and

 "(3) necessary and appropriate course materials, equipment, and uniforms.